 Operators are responsible for arranging and fulfilling bookings, employing and vetting licensed drivers and vehicles, responding to customer complaints, and maintaining records of every booking they receive.
 As they are responsible for the care of their customers, some of whom may be vulnerable, it is vital that we can be satisfied that operators are 'fit and proper persons'.

 - A recent Basic Disclosure certificate for every individual applicant, or every director of the company.
 This certificate must be less than 3 months old at the time of submission.

 - Details of all the vehicles and drivers that the operator intends to operate Private Hire drivers and vehicle list

 - Copies of any supporting documents you intend to rely upon during your application

 - Payment for the application fee.
 Please note only card payments are accepted

 Important Renewal Appointment Information:

 - You will be required to produce your annual Basic Disclosure Certificate or enhanced DBS if also licensed as a driver.

 The legal duty to be properly licensed rests with yourself.
 Therefore, if in future you do not receive a reminder from the Council you must still seek to renew your licence.
-It is an offence to take a booking for Private Hire without a current and valid Private Hire Operator’s licence.
+It is an offence to take a booking for a Private Hire booking without a current and valid Private Hire Operator’s licence.

-For more information on street trading, please email firstname.lastname@example.org or call 01923 776611 and ask for Licensing.
+For more information on operator licences, please email firstname.lastname@example.org or call 01923 776611.